justinkang221/justinkang221.github.io/_pages/about.md

 Recent News
 ======

+* My paper *Learning to Understand: Identifying Interactions via the Mobius Transform* has been accepted to NeurIPS!
+* A recent <a href="https://builtin.com/articles/what-is-federated-learning">article about Federated Learning</a> that I was interviewed for.
 * I'm happy to anounce that my paper has won the <a href="https://www.itsoc.org/news/recipients-2024-ieee-communication-society-and-information-theory-society-joint-paper-award">2024 IEEE Communication Society and Information Theory Society Joint Paper Award</a>.
-* I'll be joining Google this summer as a Student Reseacher, working on a project with the Google Cloud Platforms Systems Research Group (SRG) hosted by Kun Lin and Prof. David Culler.
+* I'll be joining Google for summer 2024 as a Student Reseacher, working on a project with the Google Cloud Platforms Systems Research Group (SRG) hosted by Kun Lin and Prof. David Culler.

 Recent Papers
 ======

-1. Learning to Understand: Identifying Interactions via the Mobius Transform. *Kang, J., Erginbas, Y.E., Butler, L., Pedarsani, R., Ramchandran, K. (2024)*, Submitted. (<a href="https://arxiv.org/abs/2402.02631">paper</a>, <a href="https://www.youtube.com/watch?v=5-OHk25H1mE">video</a>)
+1. Learning to Understand: Identifying Interactions via the Mobius Transform. *Kang, J., Erginbas, Y.E., Butler, L., Pedarsani, R., Ramchandran, K. (2024)*, NeurIPS, 2024. (<a href="https://arxiv.org/abs/2402.02631">paper</a>, <a href="https://www.youtube.com/watch?v=5-OHk25H1mE">video</a>)

 2. Learning a 1-Layer Conditional Generative Model in Total Variation. *Ajil Jalal, Justin Singh Kang, Ananya Uppal, Kannan Ramchandran, Eric Price*.
 NeurIPS 2023. (<a href='https://openreview.net/forum?id=wImYhdu4VF'>paper</a>, <a href='https://nips.cc/virtual/2023/poster/70066'>video</a>, <a href='https://nips.cc/media/PosterPDFs/NeurIPS%202023/70066.png?t=1702321855.5320883'>poster</a>, <a href='https://github.com/basics-lab/learningGenerativeModels'>code</a>)